-These are the 10 most important relationship questions to ask a guy before you get serious about dating him.
 I also included a list of 13 lighter, more fun questions at the end.
-You’ll learn more about your date’s personality, values, beliefs and life than you know about yourself!
+You’ll learn more about your date’s personality, values, beliefs and life than you know about your own self.

 Don’t try to ask all these questions before dating a guy or even on the first date.
 The whole idea of dating is to get to know him slowly, over time!
 The dating process should be fun, light, interesting and creative.
 It takes time to really get to know a guy.
 Ideally, you’ll see him in a variety of situations (eg, family dinners, vacations, road trips, games nights, meeting new people) that reveal his true self.